Vizing's theorem: Algorithms

+In 2024, several improved algorithms were developed, culminating with a probabilistic quasilinear time algorithm, having $O(m \log \Delta) = \widetilde{O}(m)$ time complexity.

 History

 In both Gutin & Toft (2000) and Soifer (2008), Vizing mentions that his work was motivated by a theorem of Shannon (1949) showing that multigraphs could be colored with at most (3/2)Δ colors.
 Although Vizing's theorem is now standard material in many graph theory textbooks, Vizing had trouble publishing the result initially, and his paper on it appears in an obscure journal, Diskret.
 Analiz.